 Moffitt Cancer Center opened a Blood and Marrow Transplant (BMT) Evaluation and Follow-Up Clinic at the Metro Medical Center in Bayamon in 2011.
 Dr. Melissa Alsina and Dr. José Ochoa-Bayona travel to the island once a month to see patients who have been referred by physicians as candidates for a blood and marrow transplant.
 Approximately 800 adults are diagnosed with blood related cancers in Puerto Rico each year.
 For more information or to make an appointment, please call 787-395-7085.

 In addition, Moffitt is currently collaborating with cancer researchers in Puerto Rico.
-The geographic proximity and large Hispanic population in the state of Florida and Puerto Rico have driven the creation of an academic partnership between the Ponce School of Medicine and Moffitt.
+The geographic proximity and large Hispanic population in the state of Florida and Puerto Rico have driven the creation of an academic partnership between the Ponce Health Sciences University and Moffitt.
 The complementary expertise at both institutions provides a synergistic means of studying cancer in Puerto Rico.

-The National Cancer Institute (NCI) awarded Moffitt and The Ponce School of Medicine and Health Sciences $7.2 million each to build a long-term infrastructure between the two institutions with an emphasis on eliminating cancer-related health disparities that particularly affect the Hispanic population.
+The National Cancer Institute (NCI) awarded Moffitt and The Ponce School of Medicine and Health Sciences approximately $8 million each to build a long-term infrastructure between the two institutions with an emphasis on eliminating cancer-related health disparities that particularly affect the Hispanic population.